workshop/struct/README.md

 ## Installation

-`struct` requires a minimum of Ruby 2.2.0, which is available in macOS High Sierra.
+`struct` requires a minimum of Ruby 2.6.3, which is available in macOS Catalina.
 You can install a higher version of Ruby with [RVM](https://rvm.io/) on an older macOS version.

 Install `struct` from Rubygems: